Project Director: Dr Christopher Southgate

 As Senior Minister of a Chicago area United Church of Christ between 1996 and 2003, she led the church through responses to the Columbine High School shooting, the 9/11 terrorist attack, and the disappearance of a teenaged member, as well as less extraordinary church family crises.

 She has academic expertise in practical theology and qualitative research, and an informed interest in narrative, liturgy and poetics.
-She is the author of ‘Psalms redux: psalms and prayers’ (Canterbury Press, 2015).
-Her work as a minister and educator leading short courses in theological education institutes will enable her to share her practical knowledge and skill with trainees.
+She is the author of ‘Psalms redux: psalms and prayers’ (Canterbury Press, 2015), and ‘Lifelines’ (Canterbury Press, 2020).
+Her work as a minister and educator leading short courses in theological education institutes enables her to share her practical knowledge and skill with trainees.
+She is at work now on a pastors’ manual to distil insights from the project for ministers in a whole range of contexts.

 Dr Megan Warner